 But now, since the internet exists, we can finish the story of Joyce Harris and "No Way Out" with ease.

 Joyce Harris was born in 1939 in Bowling Green, Kentucky, and moved to New Orleans when she was a teenager (that Michael Goodwin had some ears on him!).
-She and her sister Judy would sing together often, and in 1958 Judy and Joyce cut their first single for the tiny Seville label (not the same label that had Ernie Maresca's "Shout!
+She and her sister Judy would sing together often, and in 1958 Judy and Joyce cut their first single for the tiny Seville label (same label that had Ernie Maresca's "Shout!
 Shout!
 [Knock Yourself Out]"), recorded at Cosimo Matassa's famous studio.
 After two more 45s, for Decca and Dot, Judy got married, leaving Joyce to go out as a solo, recording one single ("The Boy In School") for the UT label in 1959.
 She left New Orleans and ended up in Mexico, performing in restaurants.

 Lucky for Joyce Harris, a woman named Lora Richardson was on vacation in Mexico and heard Joyce sing in one of those restaurants.
 Lora was part-owner of a record label in Austin, Texas called Domino Records, which had already had some success with a group called The Slades, who had a minor hit with the original version of a song called "You Cheated" (this song was then covered by The Shields, who had the big hit with it in 1958).
 Richardson paired Joyce Harris with The Slades to record an "answer" record to their one hit (that Joyce wrote with Slades member Don Burch), calling it "I Cheated".
 The record flopped (mainly because "answer" records only worked when the first version was still on the charts, not two years later), but Richardson was unfazed.